Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Dislocation core structures and Peierls barriers

-In this section, we focus on the prediction of dislocation properties and fracture mechanisms using three potentials, GAP-DB-I ($l_{\rm max}=8, \ n_{\rm max}=8$), GAP-DB-II ($l_{\rm max}=8, \ n_{\rm max}=8$), and PACE-FS ($B=400,\ \kappa=0.08$) trained with $R_{\rm cut}=6.5 Å$.
+In this section, we focus on the prediction of dislocation properties and fracture mechanisms using three potentials, i.e., GAP-DB-I , GAP-DB-II ($l_{\rm max}=8, \ n_{\rm max}=8$) and PACE-FS (trained on DB-I).
 Screw, edge and mixed dislocation characters are investigated.
-The screw dislocation is known to control the low-temperature plasticity in bcc iron \cite{dorn1963nucleation,ventelon2013ab}. $a_0/2[111](1\bar{1}0)$ $70.5^{\circ}$ mixed dislocations (referred to as M111) has been shown to be an important character during dislocation loop expansion in bcc Ta at low temperature \cite{kang2012singular}, yet the importance for bcc iron remains to be established.
+The screw dislocation is known to control the low-temperature plasticity in bcc iron \cite{dorn1963nucleation,ventelon2013ab}. $a_0/2[111](1\bar{1}0)$ $70.5^{\circ}$ mixed dislocation (referred to as M111 dislocation) has been shown to be an important character during dislocation loop expansion in bcc Ta at low temperature \cite{kang2012singular}, yet the importance for bcc iron remains to be established.
 Since edge dislocations in bcc iron are known to be extremely mobile, they are of less interest than screw characters.
 However, edge dislocations can also be formed via dislocation interactions, which may control the intersection node mobility that plays an important role in dislocation network evolution \cite{bertin2022enhanced}.
-Therefore, the core structures and Peierls barriers of screw, $a_0[100](010)$ edge, $a_0[100](011)$ edge, $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ edge, and M111 are computed at T=0K under zero stress.
+Therefore, the core structures and Peierls barriers of screw, $a_0[100](010)$ edge, $a_0[100](011)$ edge, $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ edge, and M111 dislocations are computed at T=0K under zero applied stress.